ratt-ru/codex-africanus/docs/experimental.rst

                                     kwarg1=None, ..., kwargn=None)

-        Requests inputs to the RIME term, ensuring that they are stored on the ``state`` object used by the sampling function and allows for new fields to be initialised and stored on the ``state`` object.
+        Requests inputs to the RIME term, ensuring that they are stored on a ``state`` object supplied to the sampling function and allows for new fields to be initialised and stored on the ``state`` object.

-        Requested inputs :code`:arg1...argn` are required to be passed to the Fused RIME by the caller and are supplied to ``init_fields`` as Numba types. :code:`kwarg1...kwargn` are optional -- if omitted by the caller, their default types (and values)  will be supplied.
+        Requested inputs :code:`arg1...argn` are required to be passed to the Fused RIME by the caller and are supplied to ``init_fields`` as Numba types. :code:`kwarg1...kwargn` are optional -- if omitted by the caller, their default types (and values)  will be supplied.